THE HUMAN HEART

 (C) Inferior Vena Cava

-Blood from the lower body enters the right atrium through the Inferior Vena Cave (C).
+Blood from the lower body enters the right atrium through the Inferior Vena Cava (C).

 (D) Triscupid Valve & (E) Right Ventricle